cosmos/cosmos-sdk/docs/architecture/adr-014-proportional-slashing.md

 Now, if someone splits a validator of 10% into two validators of 5% each which both fault, then they both fault in the same time frame, they both will get slashed at the sum 10% amount.

 However in practice, we likely don't want a linear relation between amount of stake at fault, and the percentage of stake to slash.
-In particular, solely 5% of stake double signing effectively did nothing to threaten security, whereas 30% of stake being at fault clearly merits a slashing factor, due to being very close to the point at which Tendermint security is threatened.
+In particular, solely 5% of stake double signing effectively did nothing to majorly threaten security, whereas 30% of stake being at fault clearly merits a large slashing factor, due to being very close to the point at which Tendermint security is threatened.
 A linear relation would require a factor of 6 gap between these two, whereas the difference in risk posed to the network is much larger.
 We propose using S-curves (formally [logistic functions](https://en.wikipedia.org/wiki/Logistic_function) to solve this).
 S-Curves capture the desired criterion quite well.
 They allow the slashing factor to be minimal for small values, and then grow very rapidly near some threshold point where the risk posed becomes notable.

 #### Parameterization